 Why does Chatot assume that Team Skull is friends with the player character and partner simply because they know each other, or at least assume they're on good terms?
 Because he's gotten used to Wigglytuff, who considers everyone he meets to be a friend.

 One of the NPCs in Post Town is a Trubbish who is somewhat self-conscious about his stench, and mentions that the main character doesn't seem to mind the smell compared to most other Pokémon.
-Considering garbage as a whole seems non-existent in the Pokémon world, they would be far more used to the smell of garbage than any of the other Pokémon.
+Considering garbage as a whole seems non-existent in the Pokémon world, a human would be far more used to the smell of garbage than any of the other Pokémon.

-When Azuril is trapped in a nightmare, it's mentioned that they can't feed him anything in that state.
+When Azurill is trapped in a nightmare, it's mentioned that they can't feed him anything in that state.
 It's only fitting that the stage that takes place in his nightmare doesn't have any food and your hunger bar drops more quickly - you're suffering the same hunger Azurill is.